-Side planks are an exercise everyone loves to hate, but their benefits are undeniable.
+Side planks might make you sweat at the mere mention, but they’re a pretty solid exercise.
 They train almost every muscle from your head to your toes, including your lower back.

 The lower back muscles surrounding your spine will contract isometrically to keep your spine neutral.
 Because gravity isn’t directly acting on your spine, this is a great exercise to strengthen the lower back if you’re experiencing lower back pain.